Pre-K Printable Fun

 Picture

 Take home activities are so fun!
-You can send a traveling toy, Stuffed Animal, or even a printable activity for parents and students to participate in together.
+You can send a traveling toy, stuffed Animal, an Activity Calendar, or even a printable monthly engagement activity for parents and students to participate in together.
 Parents and students can play games, cook together, or complete other fun learning activities with their students.
 Send a traveling journal with your toys.
 When they return, you can read the journal entry to your group.
 Students love learning about the adventures the toy went on at their friends house!

 Host a get together